outr/scribe/README.md

 ## SBT Configuration ##

-Scribe is published to Sonatype OSS and Maven Central and supports JVM and Scala.js with 2.11 and 2.12:
+Scribe is published to Sonatype OSS and Maven Central and supports JVM and Scala.js with 2.11 and 2.12 and Scala Native with 2.11:

 ```
 libraryDependencies += "com.outr" %% "scribe" % "2.0.0"   // Scala
-libraryDependencies += "com.outr" %%% "scribe" % "2.0.0"  // Scala.js
+libraryDependencies += "com.outr" %%% "scribe" % "2.0.0"  // Scala.js / Cross-project
 ```

 ## Using Scribe ##